Hajime-Suzuki/ticket-swap-app-microservices/readme.md

 ## ticket swap app

 ### this is a project for my learning.
-Try to clone the basic functionality of ticket swap. (in progress)
+Try to clone the basic functionalities of ticket swap. (in progress)

 - Fully serverless
 - Monorepo: In order to share code.